Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 ### B-Tree
 - Binary Trees (B-Trees) works log amortized time, It optimized for system that read and write large block / amount of data.
-- Tree index is good for exact match lookup, sorting, range lookups, prefix lookup (mostly for strings)
+- Tree index is good for exact match lookup, sorting, (compare) - <, >,  range lookups, prefix lookup (mostly for strings)

 **How to check the B-Tree Index performance**